Investigating ecosystem tipping points and cascades in the Arctic Seas

 Where does ECOTIP come in?

-socio-economic systems through fisheries, and on the global climate through carbon
+through fisheries, and on the global climate through carbon sequestration.

 knowledge barriers still exist:

-ocean-based stressors in the form of invasive species, pollution such as heavy metals,
+in the form of invasive species, pollution such as heavy metals, marine

-marine litter and oil, and fishing.
-How organisms will respond to combinations of these
+litter and oil, and fishing.
+How organisms will respond to combinations of

 Our current way of describing marine biodiversity and modelling it has its limitations.
 Despite a century of detailed taxonomic studies, over 90% of the Arctic marine species (macro-organisms) are currently thought to be undiscovered.
 This makes it difficult to connect species, ecosystem functions and services, and hampers efforts to model the system.